-Figure 1: Unprecedented molecular heterogeneity during mouse blastocyst patterning.
-Cells expressing Nanog (green), Cdx2 (red) or both (yellow)
+Figure 2: Molecular heterogeneity during mouse blastocyst patterning.
+Cells expressing Nanog (green), Gata6 (red) or Serpinh1 (blue).

 Previous and current research